Project Funding

 Eligibility

-All homes and business must sign-up for 12 months service to take part in the scheme.
+All homes and businesses must sign up for 12 months' service to take part in the scheme.

 Other business-only rules apply relating to an SME’s size, accounts and previous State Aid.